Repository path exceptions

 Steps - prior to version 3.0

 In order to accomplish this task, you need to create a repository exception.
-Following steps demonstrate this task.
+The following steps demonstrate this task.

-- Locate the installation folder for Syncrify server.
-This usually C:\Syncrify on Windows and /opt/Syncrify on Linux /Unix and BSD.
+- Locate the installation folder for the Syncrify server.
+This is usually C:\Syncrify on Windows and /opt/Syncrify on Linux /Unix and BSD.
 Let's call this $INSTALL_DIR

 - Create a new text file in